-For the Series B debentures, the redemption price at any time is the higher of par and that value which would result in a yield to maturity equivalent to that of a Government of Canada bond of equivalent maturity plus a premium.
-The premium is 0.15% for the Series B debentures.
+For the Series B debentures, the redemption price at any time is the higher of par and that value which would result in a yield to maturity equivalent to that of a Government of Canada bond of equivalent maturity plus the redemption premium.

-For the Series F debentures, the redemption price prior to May 10, 2045 is the higher of par and that value which would result in a yield to maturity equivalent to that of a Government of Canada bond of equivalent maturity plus a premium.
-The premium for these debentures is 0.37%.
-The redemption price on or after May 10, 2045 is par.
+For all the other series, the redemption price six months prior to maturity is the higher of par and that value which would result in a yield to maturity equivalent to that of a Government of Canada bond of equivalent maturity plus its redemption premium.
+The redemption price within six months of maturity is par.